 “Ah,” thought Katie, “there’s more to Grandma’s umbrella than meets the eye – in fact, you could say that nothing of it at all meets the eye.”
-She tried standing in front of the mirror with it open above her head – and do you know what?
+And she tried standing in front of the mirror with it open above her head – and do you know what?
 She was looking straight through herself.
-But if you could have seen Katie’s face, you would have seen a mischievous grin on it.
+But if you could have seen Katie’s face, there would have been a mischievous grin on it.
 She thought:

 “I’m going to have fun with this.”

-At break-time, Katie’s friends, Jenny and Isis, were talking about their favourite TV programme.
+At break-time, Katie’s friends, Jenny and Isis, were talking about their favourite tv programme.
 It was one of those talent contests which are so popular these days, and they were discussing who was going to win.
-Suddenly they heard Katie saying:
+Suddenly they could hear Katie saying: